-Learner's Name: Date/Time:

-Observer(s):

-Target Goal/Behavior/Skill:

-Directions: Lisa this sheet to guide discussion in about AAC during a family meeting
+Directions: Use this sheet to guide discussion about AAC during a family meeting.

-AAC CONSIDERATIONS FROM FAMILY:
+CONSIDERATIONS:

-1. What are your hopes for the AAC device and your child's communication?
-Can we set some goals together and work on them both at home and at school?

-2. Who is with the child most while they are at home?
+- 1. What are your hopes for the AAC device and your child's communication?
+Can we set some goals together and work on them both at home and at school? - 2.
+Who is with the child most while they are at home?
 What types of activities does the child participate in outside of school?
 Who would be the best person to be trained to program the device for home use?
-Who interacts with the child and will need basic training on what to expect?

-3. What kinds of technology do you use in your home?
+Who interacts with the child and will need basic training on what to expect? - 3.
+What kinds of technology do you use in your home?
 Who uses these devices?
 Who does not use them?
-Are there people who are more/less comfortable with technology and how can we make sure all of them can communicate with the child?

-4. Do you have rules about screen time and technology use at home?
+Are there people who are more/less comfortable with technology and how can we make sure all of them can communicate with the child? - 4.
+Do you have rules about screen time and technology use at home?
 Can we talk about parental controls on the device and other ways to ensure your child is not misusing the device and still following your house rules?
-Can we troubleshoot ways to tell the other children in your home that the AAC device is different than screen time?
-5. Can you think of a good place in your home to store and charge the device when it is not being used?
-Is this place safe from pets and other potential hazards?
-6. What are your biggest concerns about the AAC device?
+Can we troubleshoot ways to tell the other children in your home that the AAC device is different than screen time? - 5.
+Can you think of a good place in your home to store and charge the device when it is not being used?
+Is this place safe from pets and other potential hazards? - 6.
+What are your biggest concerns about the AAC device?
 Can we troubleshoot those concerns together and come up with a plan?